 Ever feel like your booty progress is at a standstill?

-Or have you been drilling squats, but you’ve plateaued when it comes to weight?
+Or have you been drilling squats, but you’ve plateaued when it comes to the weight you can lift?

-If any of this sounds familiar, it might be time to start taking a look at glute activation.
+If any of this sounds familiar, it might be time to start taking a look at glute activation exercises.

 In the modern world, we all spend a lot of time sitting down.
-While it’s a big part of our days, it can actually do some really bad things to your muscle development – even if you are a regular gym bunny.
+While it’s a big part of our days for many of us who work in offices and sit at a computer most of the time, it can actually do some really bad things to your muscle development – even if you are a regular gym bunny.

-If you’re sat not using your butt, it can actually switch off the muscle fibres in your glutes.
+If you’re sat not using your butt, it can actually switch off the muscle fibres in your glutes as they become used less and less.
+They kind of fall asleep.

-So that means when you head to the gym to smash out a fire booty workout, your may not be getting the best out of those muscles.
+So that means when you head to the gym to smash out a fire booty workout, you may not be getting the best out of those muscles, as they might be asleep for quite a while until they’re fully warmed up.
 This makes building size and strength very difficult.

-Luckily, we’re here with some tips, tricks and glute activation exercises that are proven to heighten muscle contractions in glutes, which can help support your goals and accelerate your progress .
+Luckily, we’re here with some tips, tricks and some of the best exercises for glute activation, that are proven to heighten muscle contractions in glutes, which can help support your goals and accelerate your progress .

 Check it out.